rambo1111/hand_gesture_recognition/Readme.md

    - Enter the number of signs (classes) you want to capture.
    - Enter the number of frames to be captured per sign.
+   - when camera starts put your hand out and show it to camera, just bring back and forth your hand to record your data
+   - repeat the steps with different hand styles.

    The script will then prompt you to press "Q" when you are ready to start capturing frames.